What are the dates and opening times for the 2024 show?

 Will there be a programme available?

-There will be a smartphone app available to download in the weeks leading up to the show from the Apple App Store and Google Play.
+Our A-Z Show Guide App will be available to download in the weeks leading up to the event.

 Is there a lost property area at the show?